zhouyichen30/pc_project/README.md

 - Curve application at deal/facility level instead of fund approximation
 - End-market value analysis
 - Fund level net irr calc is limited due to no credit line payment data
+- mangement fee, tax, accured carry need to be inculded in net irr

 ---